agupta-git/cdp-hybrid/README.md

 Document common challenges / not-so-best cases
 - Data Catalog not being available.
 JIRA logged.
 - Airflow service not available in PVC base cluster.
 This prevents Airflow DAG to work in a hybrid env.
-- DS to DS is in the roadmap

 Enhancements - Add Denodo partner & build virtual views on on-prem & cloud tables.